DoTheEvo/ansible-arch/README.md

 * install neofetch
 * check if in virtual machine and if vmware, hyperv, or virtualbox then install and enable supporting services
-* install micro text editor, copy configs, set micro as the default editor in `.bashrc`
+* install micro text editor, copy config, keybinds, syntax highlight set micro as the default editor in `.bashrc`

 ### playbook_zsh.yml